-- You must check that the information is not already available anywhere on this website.
+- the information isn't already available anywhere on this website.
 The open data section may contain the information you need.
 You can also use the search function, A-Z of services, or browse the site to find the information.

-- You must check that the information is not contained within our publication scheme.
+- the information isn't contained in our publication scheme.

 Setting out your request

-- Be precise.
-In some cases your request may be refused if it would be too expensive or time consuming for the authority to deal with.
+Be precise: in some cases your request may be refused if it would be too expensive or time consuming for us to deal with.

-- Don't ask for opinions.
-Freedom of Information only applies to factual information held by the council.
-Describing something is a matter of opinion/interpretation and is not classed as information held.
+Don't ask for opinions: Freedom of Information disclosures only apply to factual information we hold - describing something is a matter of opinion or interpretation, and isn't classed as information held.

-- State how you'd prefer to receive the information, for example, electronically or as a hard copy (if available).
+Say how you'd prefer to receive the information: for example, electronically or as a hard copy (if available).

 Examples of FOI requests